 The Retiree Insurance Program Plan offers medical insurance premiums paid to a HRA account for the retired individuals and their spouse.
 Qualified employees and spouses in this program will receive quarterly Port paid insurance premiums for a medical insurance plan at a premium rate not to exceed the premiums paid for active employees until the eligible employee reaches age 65, or becomes eligible for another medical plan.
-Eligibility is limited to employees hired prior to January 1, 2008 with at least 10 years of service to the Port and who qualifies to receive benefits from the Washington State Public Employees Retirement System.
+Eligibility is limited to employees hired prior to January 1, 2008 with at least 10 years of service to the Port, who is retiring from the Port, who qualifies to receive benefits from the Washington State Public Employees Retirement System effective immediately upon retirement, and neither the employee or their spouse have the ability to acquire medial insurance from any other source.
 The Port of Pasco Commission established the benefit terms of this plan and has the authority to amend the plan and the benefits of the plan through a motion.